What is a Model

 A model is a simplified representation of a part of the real world to communicate effectively about it.

-If you look at a company, a company often has goods, products, and services that are a result of the business processes.
-These processes consist of people with skills using applications other means and facilities.
+If you look at a company, a company often has goods, products, and services resulting from the business processes.
+These processes consist of people with skills using applications, other means, and facilities.

-All the nouns used in the paragraph above here qualify as entities that are part of a company.
-And if we do an inventory of the types of entities, like the type of products, services, and processes, with that we can create a model, or technically speaking, a user model.
+All the nouns used in the above paragraph qualify as entities part of a company.
+And if we do an inventory of the types of entities, like the type of products, services, and processes, with that, we can create a model, or technically speaking, a user model.

 Suppose the company produces and sells eco-friendly shoes made from waste materials.
 The waste materials, the production process, and the shoe products are related.
 This is what we call a dependency relationship.
 This type of relationship is important because if the company runs out of waste materials, it can no longer produce eco-friendly shoes.
-So the company should focus on always having enough waste materials in time to produce enough shoes to meet the demands of the market.
+So, the company should focus on always having enough waste materials in time to produce enough shoes to meet the market's demands.

 Shoes have a product name, id, and color, processes have an identity and take time and materials have an identity and cost money.
-All these characteristics of entities we call the attributes of entities.
-In a model, we always want to capture to most important attributes, because that will enable us to measure, analyze, and improve the quality of parts of the company.
+We call all these characteristics of entities the attributes of entities.
+In a model, we always want to capture the most important attributes because that will enable us to measure, analyze, and improve the quality of parts of the company.

 Types of Models